dcos/dcos-e2e/docs/source/dcos-aws-cli.rst

 `DC/OS Enterprise <https://mesosphere.com/product/>`__ is also supported.
 Ask your sales representative for release artifacts.

-Creating a cluster is possible with the ``dcos-vagrant create`` command.
+Creating a cluster is possible with the :ref:`dcos-aws-create` command.
 This command allows you to customize the cluster in many ways.

-See :ref:`the dcos-vagrant create reference <dcos-vagrant-create>` for details on this command and its options.

 The command returns when the DC/OS installation process has started.
-To wait until DC/OS has finished installing, use the :ref:`the dcos-vagrant wait <dcos-vagrant-wait>` command.
+To wait until DC/OS has finished installing, use the :ref:`dcos-aws-wait` command.

-To use this cluster, it is useful to find details using the :ref:`the dcos-vagrant inspect <dcos-vagrant-inspect>` command.
+iTo use this cluster, it is useful to find details using the :ref:`dcos-aws-inspect` command.

 CLI Reference
 -------------